SOL Funding Rates: What to Know About Exchanges, Risks, and Benefits

 Position Value = Quantity of Contract / Mark Price

-Funding Rate (F) = Premium Index (P) + Clamp (Interest Rate (I) – Premium Index (P), 0.05%, -0.05%)
+Funding Rate (F) = Premium Index (P) + Clamp (Interest Rate (I) – Premium Index (P)0.05%-0.05%)

-3. dYdX
+2. dYdX

-dYdX SOL Leverage and Margins
+dYdX SOL Leverage And Margins

-Expand to learn moredYdX is a reputed decentralized cryptocurrency exchange (DEX) that offers up to 10x leverage for SOL-USD perpetual trades.
+dYdX is a reputed decentralized cryptocurrency exchange (DEX) that offers up to 10x leverage for SOL-USD perpetual trades.
 You’ll need to deposit an initial and maintenance margin starting at 10% and 5%, respectively, for your trades.

 The initial margin remains 10% until it reaches baseline position size, which is 15,000 for SOL.
 Once it crosses that mark, the required initial margin increases linearly by 0.02 per 3000 SOL.